 “Reverse charge: we will account for and pay the output tax due to HMRC”

 “Reverse charge: as the UK Customer we will pay the VAT due to HMRC”

 Impact on construction businesses

-Construction businesses will need to ensure their accounting systems are capable of processing reverse charge supplies and make ongoing checks to ensure that supplies and purchases are correctly treated.
-As the VAT amount must still be shown on invoices subject to the domestic reverse charge, the risk that suppliers will account for the VAT to HMRC in error and customers will recover it from HMRC is clear.
+Construction businesses are recommended to ensure their accounting systems are capable of processing reverse charge supplies and make ongoing checks to ensure that supplies and purchases are correctly treated.
+As the VAT amount must still be shown on invoices subject to the domestic reverse charge, there is a risk that suppliers will account for the VAT to HMRC in error and customers will recover it from HMRC.

-Subcontractors that rely on VAT collected from their customers as working capital until they have to remit it to HMRC are likely to suffer from the loss of cash flow.
-These businesses and even their customers will need to consider if payment terms need to be revisited to avoid problems in the supply chain.
+Subcontractors that relied on VAT collected from their customers as working capital until they have to remit it to HMRC are likely to suffer from the loss of cash flow.
+These businesses and even their customers should consider if payment terms need to be revisited to avoid problems in the supply chain.

-Subcontractors will also need to confirm that they are working for a VAT registered business and whether they are working for an end user, or for someone connected to an end user, including landlords and tenants.
+Subcontractors should also confirm that they are working for a VAT registered business and whether they are working for an end user, or for someone connected to an end user, including landlords and tenants.

 What action should construction businesses take?